CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 $ tail -c +3300 a.out > suffix
 ```
 The first command above saves the first 3200 bytes of a.out to prefix.
 The second command saves
 the last 100 bytes of a.out to suffix.
-The third command saves the data from the 3300 th byte to the
+The third command saves the data from the 3300th byte to the
 end of the file a.out to suffix.
 With these two commands, we can divide a binary file into pieces from
 any location.
 If we need to glue some pieces together, we can use the cat command.
 If you use bless to copy-and-paste a block of data from one binary file to another file, the menu item
-"Edit -> Select Range"is quite handy, because you can select a block of data using a starting point
+"Edit -> Select Range" is quite handy, because you can select a block of data using a starting point
 and a range, instead of manually counting how many bytes are selected.

 ### 2.4 Task 4: Making the Two Programs Behave Differently